 The School of Media and Journalism has a history of sustained excellence.
 In all of our disciplines – advertising, digital media production, journalism and public relations – our students consistently rank among the best in the nation in national competitions, year after year.

-Kent State houses the only school of journalism and communication in Northeast Ohio accredited by Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+Kent State houses one of three accredited schools of media and journalism in Ohio accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
 Accreditation matters.
 It signifies that a program meets rigorous national standards for excellence, as evaluated by peers and practitioners in the field.